 - a.
 Alcohol.
 The intoxicating agent in beverage alcohol, ethyl alcohol (ethanol) or other low molecular weight alcohols, including methyl and isopropyl alcohol. - b.
 Alcohol use.
 The consumption of any beverage, mixture, or preparation.
 For employees in the CDL program this definition also includes the consumption of any medication containing alcohol. - c.
 Breath Alcohol Technician (BAT).
 An individual who instructs and assists individuals in the alcohol testing process and operates an Evidential Breath Testing (EBT) device. - d.
 Controlled Substances.
-The controlled substances covered by this policy include cocaine, marijuana, opiates, phencyclidine (PCP), amphetamines, barbiturates, Benzodiapin and Quaaludes (Methaqualine). - e.
+The controlled substances covered by this policy include cocaine, marijuana, opiates, phencyclidine (PCP), amphetamines, barbiturates, Benzodiapin and Quaaludes (Methaqualine) and are subject to change consistent with the Mandatory Guidelines for Federal Drug Testing Programs issued by the Department of Health and Human Services (DHHS). - e.
 Medical Review Officer (MRO).
-A licensed physician (medical doctor or doctor of osteopathy) employed by the contractor responsible for receiving laboratory results generated by an Employers drug testing program who has knowledge of substance abuse disorders and has appropriate medical training to interpret and evaluate an employee's confirmed positive test result together with the employee's medical history and any other biomedical information.
+A licensed physician (medical doctor or doctor of osteopathy) employed by the contractor responsible for receiving laboratory results generated by an Employers drug testing program who has knowledge of substance abuse disorders and has appropriate medical training to interpret and evaluate an employee's confirmed positive test result together with the employee's medical history and any other biomedical information. - f.

-- f.
 Evidential Breath Testing Device.
 A device approved by the National Highway Traffic Safety Administration for the evidential testing of breath. - g.
 Reasonable suspicion.
 A belief that the employee has violated the controlled substance and/or alcohol prohibitions, based on specific contemporaneous, articulable observations concerning the appearance, behavior, speech, or body odors of the employee.
-Other indicators of reasonable suspicion include: (A) a positive reading from drug interdiction equipment; (B) a positive reaction from a K-9 dog to an employee's property; and (C) notification by proper authority that an employee has been arrested and charged with a violation of any criminal drug statute involving the manufacture, distribution, dispensing, use or possession of any controlled substances. - h.
+Other indicators of reasonable suspicion include: (A) a positive reading from drug interdiction equipment; (B) A positive reaction from a K-9 dog to an employee's property; and (C) notification by proper authority that an employee has been arrested and charged with a violation of any criminal drug statute involving the manufacture, distribution, dispensing, use or possession of any controlled substances.

+h.
 Refusal to submit to testing.
 An employee who (a) refuses or fails to provide adequate urine for controlled substances testing without a valid medical explanation after the employee has received notice of the requirement for urine testing; or (b) refuses or fails to provide adequate breath for testing without a valid medical explanation after the employee has received notice of the requirement for breath testing; (c) engages in conduct that clearly obstructs the testing process.